 This news is particularly interesting for property investors.

 I predict that the cap being lifted will result in better interest rate pricing for investors.
 At the moment, you have two tiered pricing for interest only and principal and interest loans.
 There’s also another sub tier attached to that based on how much equity you hold in your investment property.
 I think that this year lenders will start putting out some better interest rate pricing.

-With a softening market and the cap on interest only removed, 2019 might be an ideal time for you to consider starting or expanding your property investment portfolio.
+The property market is currently relatively soft and with the cap on interest only removed, 2020 might be an ideal time for you to consider starting or expanding your property investment portfolio.
 Your first steps would be to speak to your Accountant and Mortgage Broker.
 If you’d like to chat about how the changes to interest only loans could affect you please get in touch.

 If you’re thinking of starting or expanding your property investment portfolio, I’d love to help you.
 I’m only ever a phone call or an email away.
 I’m co-located with an Accountant who specialises in property investment, so with her expert advice we can set you up with a smart strategy.

 Discover everything you need to understand to buy your first investment property

 - You’re interested in buying an investment property but have no idea where to start

 - The whole process of buying an investment property just feels too hard and overwhelming

 - You assume that you’re simply not in a position to buy an investment property

 We created this checklist because we want to help people, just like you, understand exactly what they need to do to buy their first investment property.